-Paying for a new parking lot can be expensive, which is why most of the clients we work with are interested in ways to prolong the life of their asphalt surface.
-Keep reading to get a better sense of how winter weather conditions affect your asphalt parking lot.
+Paying for a new parking lot can be expensive, which is why most of the clients we work with at ACT Asphalt Specialties Co. are interested in ways to prolong the life of their asphalt surface.
+Keep reading to get a better sense of how winter weather affects asphalt.

 In Minnesota, the freeze-thaw cycle can be vicious.
 This is especially true for asphalt parking lots.
-With each freeze-thaw cycle, the ground contracts which can create cracks and even.
+With each freeze-thaw cycle, the ground expands and contracts which can create cracks and even.

-Salt and Snow Melt Chemicals
+Salt and Snowmelt Chemicals

 During the winter months, the surface of your parking lot can become slippery from ice, hail, or freezing rain.
-To prevent lawsuits, it is important to make sure that your parking lot is de-iced as much as possible to prevent slip and falls and to create safer driving conditions for your customers.
+To prevent lawsuits, it is important to make sure that your parking lot is de-iced as much as possible to prevent slip-and-falls and to create safer driving conditions for your customers.

-While it’s important to keep a safe ice-free parking lot for your customers, consider if salt and snow-melt chemicals are necessary the next time you decide to use them.
+While it’s important to keep a safe ice-free parking lot for your customers, consider if salt and snowmelt chemicals are necessary the next time you decide to use them.